blondered/bert4rec_repro/README.md

 - RecTools models training time was computed relative to BERT4Rec-VAE training time during simultaneous experiments on our hardware.
 To make that our model training time is comparable to those reported in the paper, we compute it as a product of reported BERT4Rec-VAE trainig time and our model relative difference which was obtained during actual experiments.
 - RecTools model params were set equal to BERT4Rec-VAE model params reported in the paper.
 - RecTools models were trained for 200 epochs on each dataset.
-- SASRec model from Rectools was trained on softmax loss.
+- SASRec model from Rectools was trained on softmax loss to achieve fair comparison to BERT4Rec.
+This have shown to signtificantly improve model quality (e.g. ["gSASRec: Reducing Overconfidence in Sequential
+Recommendation Trained with Negative Sampling"](https://arxiv.org/pdf/2308.07192))

 # Reproduce our results: